AppertaFoundation/oe_installer/README.md

 <pre>
 1. Install Vagrant, VirtualBox and Git as listed above.
-2. From a terminal window, change to your home directory.
+2. From an administrative terminal window, change to your root directory.
 Run: cd c:\
 3. Clone OpenEyes/oe_installer to a directory of your choice.
 Run: git clone https://github.com/openeyes/oe_installer.git c:\openeyes
+4. Change to the newly created openeyes directory.
+Run: cd openeyes
-4. Create the virtual server from your project directory.
+5. Create the virtual server from your project directory.
 Run: vagrant up
-4. Once built (approx. 5 minutes), run: vagrant ssh
+6. Once built (approx. 5 minutes), run: vagrant ssh
-5. From within the vagrant box, run the following commands:
+7. From within the vagrant box, run the following commands:
   i. sudo /vagrant/install/install-system.sh
-  ii. sudo /vagrant/install/install-oe.sh release/1.12
+  ii. sudo /vagrant/install/install-oe.sh
-6. Checkout the desired branch.
-Run oe-checkout xxxxx (see Default development tools for details)
-7. Update the database using oe-migrate (see Default development tools for details)
 </pre>

 At this point you should have a fully working OpenEyes server, reachable at localhost:8888 or 192.168.90.100.